jamesseanwright/wax/docs/004-updating-audio-graphs.md

 ## A Note on "Reconciliation"

 At present, Wax will not diff element trees between renders to determine if nodes have been added or removed; it assumes that their structures are identical, and that only respective properties have changed.
-This is certaintly a big limitation and will be addressed properly if this project evolves from an experiment; for the time being, conditionally specifying elements will not work:
+This is certaintly a big limitation and will be addressed properly if this project evolves from its experimental stage; for the time being, conditionally specifying elements will not work:

 ```js
 <AudioGraph>